knikolla/ops-docs/specs/0007-pull-requests.md

 exist in the repository (and if you are introducing a new feature, your pull request should include tests appropriate to that feature).

+Whenever possible, your project should use tooling that enforces a consistent code formatting standard.
+This ensures that apparent changes aren't solely caused by differences in formatting style between the author of the original code and the author of the proposed change.

 A good pull request is **focused**.
 It should only contain a few closely related commits, and each commit should have a clear purpose.
 Commits should be **isolated** such that a single commit can be